miguelmarcondesf/activerecord-tenanted/GUIDE.md

 TODO:
 - implement `AR::Tenanted::DatabaseConfigurations::RootConfig` (name?)
+  - [x] create the specialized RootConfig for `tenanted: true` databases
   - [ ] `#database_path_for(tenant_name)`
   - [ ] `#tenants` returns all the tenants on disk (for iteration)